 Description of project

-The OECS-BEF will focus on actions to manage critical biodiversity and ecosystems issues especially in light of the growing need for climate adaptation in the OECS islands.
-The Framework will also assist OECS Member States in meeting obligations under multilateral environmental agreements (MEAs) and conventions such as the Convention on Biological Diversity (CBD), the Sustainable Development Goals (SDGs) and the SAMOA Pathway.
+The OECS-BEF focused on actions to manage critical biodiversity and ecosystems issues especially in light of the growing need for climate adaptation in the OECS islands.
+The Framework also assisted OECS Member States in meeting obligations under multilateral environmental agreements (MEAs) and conventions such as the Convention on Biological Diversity (CBD), the Sustainable Development Goals (SDGs) and the SAMOA Pathway.
 It also advances the goals of OECS environmental policies and strategies such as the St. George’s Declaration of Principles on Environmental Sustainability and the Growth and Development Strategy.

-For more information contact Dr Natalie Boodram, Senior Technical Officer, at firstname.lastname@example.org.
+For more information on the project, contact Dr Natalie Boodram, Senior Technical Officer, at [email protected].

 Photo caption: The tree Bursera simaruba, also known as Gumbo Limbo is commonly found in the dry forests of Grenada.
 Credit Natalie Boodram.